debiki/talkyard/README.md

      +-modules/
      | +-debiki-dao-rdb/    <-- A database access object (DAO), for PostgreSQL
      | +-debiki-core/       <-- Code shared by the DAO and by the ./app/ code
+     | +-ed-prod-one-test/  <-- A production installation, for automatic tests
      | |
      | ...Third party modules
      |